 Can I make a big batch for a party?

 Set up a float bar: a tub of vanilla, chilled glasses, cans of Dr Pepper, and toppings, and let guests build their own.
 It scales effortlessly.
-More party ideas live on my recipes hub.
+More party ideas live on the recipes hub.